danbev/learning-crypto/notes/opa.md

 But rules don't have to only return boolean values, they can return pretty much anything.

-For example, there is a rule named `get_names` which returns a string:
+For example, here is a rule named `get_names` which returns a string:
 ```console
 $ ../opa eval --data policy.rego 'data.example.get_names' --input input.json
 {